-Manuel Aivado has served as our SVP, CMO & CSO since September 2014.
-From March 2012 until September 2014, Dr. Aivado served as vice president of clinical development and pharmacovigilance at Taiho Oncology, Inc. From October 2006 until March 2012, Dr. Aivado served as senior medical director in the clinical development group at GlaxoSmithKline, Inc., a global pharmaceutical company.
-In addition, Dr. Aivado was an instructor in medicine at Beth Israel Deaconess Medical Center/Harvard Medical School.
+Manuel Aivado has served as our President and CEO since September 2018.
+Prior to this, he was our SVP, CMO & CSO since September 2014.
+From March 2012 until September 2014, Dr. Aivado served as vice president of clinical development and pharmacovigilance at Taiho Oncology, Inc. From October 2006 until March 2012, Dr. Aivado served as senior medical director in the clinical development group at GlaxoSmithKline, Inc. In addition, Dr. Aivado was an instructor in medicine at Beth Israel Deaconess Medical Center/Harvard Medical School.
 Prior to his industry experience, Dr. Aivado practiced clinical medicine in Germany for ten years, during which time he was awarded the Dr. Mildred Scheel cancer research scholarship award in 2002.
 Dr. Aivado is a German board-certified physician for internal medicine, hematology and medical oncology, and he received an M.D. and Ph.D. from the Medical School of the University of Dusseldorf, in Germany.

 John McArthur has served as a member of our board of directors since April 2011.
 Since 1995, Dr. McArthur has served as the George F. Baker professor of business administration emeritus and dean emeritus at Harvard Business School.
 From 1980 until 1995, he served as dean of the faculty at Harvard Business School.
 Prior to that, Dr. McArthur was a member of the faculty at Harvard Business School since 1962.
 Since 1999, Dr. McArthur has served as a member of the board of directors of Koç Holding, A.S., a multinational industrial conglomerate.
 From 1995 to 2005, Dr. McArthur served as senior advisor to the president of The World Bank.
 Dr. McArthur formerly served as chair of Brigham and Women’s Hospital.
 He received a B.C. from the University of British Columbia and an M.B.A. and Ph.D. from Harvard Business School.